brunocampos01/understanding-the-python-ecosystem/README.md

 - Distinguish direct dependencies and versions
 - Freeze a set of exact packages and versions that we know work
 - Make it reasonably easy to update packages
-- Take advantage of pip's hash checking to give a little more confidence that packages haven't been modified
+- Take advantage of pip's hash checking to give a little more confidence that packages haven't been modified (DNS attack)
 - Stable

 <details>